electyrion/TE2-DAA/README.md

-# Set-Cover-problem-solution-Python by: Andrea Rubbi
+# Set Cover Problem Solution Python

 Python implementation of the 'Greedy' and 'Branch and Bound' algorithms to resolve the Set Cover problem